 An area where you regularly walk with your pet, a garden, or park it to play before would be a good choice.
 For outdoor shooting, you may need some extra equipment.

-Point out in a notebook, go through and check if that shot can be possible in the selected area.
+Point out in a notebook and check if that shot can be possible in the selected area.
 If yes, then go to the next step.

 Take Snaps Under the Best Light Condition